Agents#

 • toolCallDescription is optional.

 • hierarchy is optional.
-It is used to identify the origin of artifacts in complex agent architectures.
+It identifies the origin of sources in complex agent architectures.

 • items is mandatory.
-This is a list of part objects, where the data of the artifact resides.
+This is a list of part objects, where the data of the source resides.
 Both sources and artifacts share the same data structure for items (called parts for artifacts)

 Source items and Artifact parts structure#